-1. Which shut-off valves should be open and which closed?

-- 2. How can you test that air flows to all trailers? - 3.
-How can you test the tractor protection valve? - 4.
+- 1. Which shut-off valves should be open and which closed? - 2.
+How can you test that air flows to all trailers? - 3.
+How can you test the tractor parking valve? - 4.
 How can you test the trailer emergency brakes? - 5.
 How can you test the trailer service brakes?

-These questions may be on your test.
-If you can't answer all of them, re-read subsection 6.5.
+These questions may be on the test.
+If you cannot answer them all, re-study Subsection 6.5

-Section 7 DOUBLES AND TRIPLES
+DOUBLES AND TRIPLES

 - Pulling Double/Triple Trailers

-- Coupling and Uncoupling
+- · Coupling and Uncoupling

 - Inspecting Doubles and Triples

-- Checking Air Brakes
+- · Doubles/Triples Air Brake Check

 This section has information you need to pass the CDL knowledge test for driving safely with double and triple trailers.
-It tells about how important it is to be very careful when driving with more than one trailer, how to couple and uncouple correctly, and about inspecting doubles and triples carefully.
-(You should also study Sections 2, 5, and 6.)
+It explains how important it is to be careful when driving with more than one trailer, how to couple and uncouple correctly, and how to inspect doubles and triples carefully.
+(You should also study Sections 2, 5 and 6.)